CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-create-vm-assessment.md

     ![Screenshot showing the dependencies view in Azure Migrate.](Images/dependencies1.png "Dependency map")

 ## Summary

-In this hands-on lab, you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.
+In this hands-on lab, you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

 ## Review

-In this lab you have:
+In this lab, you have:

 - Created a migration assessment
 - Configured dependency visualization

 ### You have successfully completed the lab.
-Click on Next >> to procced with next lab.
+Click on Next >> to proceed with the next lab.